majasma/echo_timestamp/readme.md

 ### Client
 - Curl package

-## Challenges:
-- Was not able to figure out how launch scripts using Cron.
-- When adding a startup script, my boot process stalled forever.
-Lesson learned about booting in recovery mode.
-- When using shebang on the client script, the modulo operation I had implemented using C arithmetic did not work.
-The shebang was necesarry so changed the modulo operation.
-- Was not able to get the services to stop on user logout or add the server startup on connection.
-Tried using specific users and groups in the systemd service files.
-For some reason this disables the server.

 ## The strech goal
 My plan was to implement a socket file called server_echo-http.socket and connect it with the server_echo service.
 Content of file: